utshomax/postman-docs/src/pages/docs/sending-requests/capturing-request-data/capture-with-proxy.md

 When you're finished capturing traffic, select **Stop** to end the proxy session.
 You can view the proxy session again later by selecting **History** in the sidebar, then selecting the proxy session.
 You can also select <img alt="Past sessions icon" src="https://assets.postman.com/postman-docs/icon-changelog-v9.jpg#icon" width="18px"> **View Past Sessions** on the proxy session tab.

 The **Overview** tab shows summary graphs of traffic captured in the proxy session.
 Use the dropdown menu to group requests by method, domain, content type, or status code.
+The header also displays the session start time, session size, duration, and source.

 To save captured requests to a collection, do the following: